IrisShaders/glsl-transformer/README.md

 ## What `glsl-transformer` is not

-Note that `glsl-transformer` is **not** a GLSL compiler or even a graphics card driver.
+Currently, `glsl-transformer` mostly operates only on the syntactic level.
+This means it only knows how the code looks and what structure it has to have, not what it means and which structures are legal or not.
 It has no or only a very limited semantic understanding of the code.
-It's primarily intended as a syntactic transformation tool and as such the goal is not to parse the code into an abstract syntax tree (AST).
-In an AST the syntax is represented in a more abstract way and isn't bound to specific parsing rules.
-Such a representation requires a lot more work to implement and is not very useful in this case.
-There are AST-like features for specific pieces of syntax though.
-They are optional and built on top of the parse tree.
+Semantic processing of programs can be implemented by API users on a case-by-case basis for specific tasks.
+Building a simple AST that is abstracted far away from the actual GLSL spec is an interesting possibility for future development of this library.
+However, implementing full semantics would require building what basically amounts to a GLSL compiler which is way out of scope for this project.

 `glsl-transformer` does not do semantic validation of the code and will not error on code that is actually invalid for semantic reasons.
 It will only error on syntax errors.
 In particular, it will not error on type errors like assigning a boolean to an integer.
 It supports GLSL 4.6 with some extensions such as explicit arithmetic types and some others.
 It won't error on modern syntax features even if your driver doesn't support them.
 Do not rely on `glsl-transformer` for shader validation, only for syntax transformation.